Tyra-hans/Bloghub/README.md

 # BlogHub
-#### an app that creates blog posts and displays random quotes, 28/10/2019
+#### An app that creates blog posts and displays random quotes, 28/10/2019
 #### Built by **Tyra Hans**
 ## Nature.
 Bloghub is  a personal blogging website where you can create and share your opinions and other users can read and comment on them.
 Additionally, it has a feature that displays random quotes to inspire your users.